Both scripts and functions allow you to reuse

 Output arguments (optional)

-If your function returns more than one output, enclose the output names in square brackets, such as
+If your function returns more than one output, enclose the output names in square brackets.

-If there is no output, either omit it,
+If there is no output, you can omit it.

 Function name (required)